project3-team3/workflow-app/README.md

     - Notepad
 - Video Chat
 - Text Chat
-- Four color schemes to choose from
+- Eight additional color schemes to choose from
 - Option to remove/add widgets as desired

 ## Installation